alexmilowski/pygobo/README.md

 The library only currently supprts the OBO formatted ontologies.
 That is, it can't currently load the OWL/XML format.

+You can convert OWL/XML formatted ontologies into OBO format using the [robot tool](robot/README.md).

 ## API

 ### OBOParser